 |Played by||Kate Dickie|

-Lysa Tully, also known as Lysa Arryn, is a member of House Tully.
+Lady Lysa Arryn, also known as Lysa Tully, is a member of House Tully.
 She is the daughter of Hoster Tully and Minisa Whent and wife of Jon Arryn.
 Since her husband's death, she is the Lady Regent of the Vale of Arryn.
 In the television adaptation Game of Thrones, she is played by Kate Dickie.

 In her youth at Riverrun, Lysa was a slender, shy and delicately sweet girl who wanted nothing more than to marry the man of her dreams.
 She idolized her older sister Catelyn for her betrothal to the heir of Winterfell, Brandon Stark, and hoped to one day marry a man as noble and handsome as the young Stark heir.

 Life up to Robert's Rebellion

-Lysa was born as the second daughter of Lady Minisa and Lord Hoster Tully, head of House Tully and Lord of Riverrun.
+Lysa was born as the second daughter of Lady Minisa Whent and Lord Hoster Tully, head of House Tully and Lord of Riverrun.
 She has an older sister, Catelyn, and a younger brother, Edmure.
 Her mother died giving birth to her fourth child, who also died.

 When her uncle Ser Brynden Tully wished to leave the riverlands to avoid perpetual feuding with Lord Hoster, Lysa's position as Lady of the Eyrie allowed him to serve House Arryn as Knight of the Gate.